-- The City's governmental funds' expenditures exceeded revenues by \$81,377. - The City spent approximately \$113,000 on road paving and catch basin repairs. - Snow removal expenses totaled \$41,146. - In fiscal year 2016, the City refunded approximately \$30,000 to City homeowners for excessive tax rate increase from fiscal year 2015.
+- The City's governmental funds' revenues exceeded expenditures by \$103,387. - The City received \$157,760 related to a litigation settlement. - Snow removal expenses totaled \$17,835.

 Overview of Financial Statements

 This discussion and analysis serves as an introduction to the City's basic financial statements, which consist of three components: government-wide financial statements, fund financial statements and notes to the financial statements.
 Other supplemental information in addition to the basic financial statements is also included.